samharad/wordle-wrapped/README.md

 - [ ] Make it save-able
 - [ ] Acquire domain
 - [ ] Deploy
-- [ ] Move Participants to Input screen
+- [x] Move Participants to review screen
 - [ ] Show placeholder data when nothing is pasted
 - [x] Add year to puzzle data